BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 ---

 [Copy/Paste this map class](https://raw.githubusercontent.com/ohiofi/Python-map/master/map.py) into a new file, map.py

-This file must be in the same location (same folder) as your project.
+The map.py file must be in the same location (same folder) as your project.

 In this version you will add "special rooms" which can be locked/unlocked, have battles, or other mini-games.